Sersi: The Marvel Age

 In The Eternals #3-5, published in 1976, Sersi battled Deviants in New York City, after which anthropologist Dr. Samuel Holden introduced her to the world at large at New York's City College, along with other Eternals.
 Sersi became fascinated with the soft-spoken Doctor and began a relationship with him.
-Although she gives the impression that she would rather be at a party, Sersi turned out to be a staunch ally to the Eternals in their struggles with the Deviants.
+Sersi turned out to be a staunch ally to the Eternals in their struggles with the Deviants.

 Sersi met and became an ally of Thor.
 She then participated in a battle between the Olympian gods and Eternals.
 Despite her loyalty to the Eternals, Sersi valued her independence, and she often refused to come to the Eternals' gatherings.
 During one such instance, Domo of the Eternals sent the Delphan Brothers to bring her to Olympia so that all the Eternals could form the Uni-Mind to debate their future.
 However, Sersi had decided not to attend, as she would continue doing what she wanted regardless of the outcome.
-Unbeknown to the Delphan Brothers, two of Sersi's party guests were the Wasp and Starfox, members of the Avengers, who, much to Sersi's delight, actually crashed the party.
+Unbeknown to the Delphan Brothers, the Wasp and Starfox of the Avengers, much to Sersi's delight, had crashed the party.
 They came to Olympia as well, where it was revealed that Starfox was the son of A'lars, who was also the Mentor of Titan, brother to Zuras.
 When the majority of Eternals decided to leave Earth for space, Sersi chose to remain.